 When Hubby and I have time together we’ve been binging on series of Madame Secretary and Scandal.
-So when he suggests a trip to Washington DC, I’m in with bells on.
+So when he suggested a trip to Washington DC, I’m packing my power suits and passport.

 We arrived late afternoon.
 I was feeling rather exhausted and battered as I often do on long flights, but the thought of spending a few hours eating at the famous 1856 Old Ebbitt Grill soon got me jumping into the shower.

-It was!
-Groups of school children were being taught it’s history.
+When we arrived outside the Old Ebbitt Grill there were groups of school children outside being taught it’s history.
 The most excited person at that point however, was my fella.
 Eating at the oldest Saloon in Washington DC does something to a man.

 Inside was richly panelled, with brass and bevelled glass.
 All very Victorian.

 There was a buzz of noise, which we loved.
-The atmosphere was fantastic.
+The atmosphere was friendly and fantastic!

 We head to the (very popular) bar as we were early for our table.
 There was no problem getting served and very soon we were sitting on stools gazing around like guppies and supping on tall cold drinks.

 The Old Ebbitt Grill has gathered many artefacts over the years.
 This (rather disturbingly) includes some animal heads that Teddy Roosevelt reputedly bagged in the Main Bar.
-Wow, happy that isn’t happening right now!
+Bit of a grim thought!

 Time flew.
 We met a local couple who loved their city and chatted enthusiastically about things to see and do.
 They ate at the Old Ebbitt Grill every week.
 The place was packed and tables turned over quickly.